 \section{Introduction}

-Recent advancements in generative models, particularly diffusion models~\cite{sohl2015deep, ho2020denoising, rombach2022high}, have enabled realistic content synthesis, which can be used for various applications, such as image generation~\cite{saharia2022photorealistic,ruiz2023dreambooth,chefer2023attend,zhang2023adding,li2023gligen,mou2024t2i,bansal2023universal} and editing~\cite{brooks2023instructpix2pix, couairon2023diffedit,hertz2023prompttoprompt,meng2022sdedit}.
-However, the widespread availability and accessibility of these models introduce significant risks, as malicious actors exploit them to produce deceptive, realistic content known as deepfakes~\cite{pei2024deepfakegenerationdetectionbenchmark}.
-Deepfakes pose severe threats across multiple domains, from political manipulation~\cite{appel2022detectionofpolitical} and blackmail~\cite{Blancaflor2024deepfake} to biometric fraud~\cite{Wojewidka2020TheDT} compromising trust in legal processes~\cite{Delfino2022DeepfakesOT}.
-Furthermore, they have become violent tools for sexual harassment through the creation of non-consensual explicit content, victimizing many people day by day ~\cite{KoreanDF, Deepfaked, ViceDF}.
+Recent advancements in generative models, particularly diffusion models~\citep{sohl2015deep, ho2020denoising, rombach2022high}, have enabled realistic content synthesis, which can be used for various applications, such as image generation~\citep{saharia2022photorealistic,ruiz2023dreambooth,chefer2023attend,zhang2023adding,li2023gligen,mou2024t2i,bansal2023universal} and editing~\citep{brooks2023instructpix2pix, couairon2023diffedit,hertz2023prompttoprompt,meng2022sdedit}.
+However, the widespread availability and accessibility of these models introduce significant risks, as malicious actors exploit them to produce deceptive, realistic content known as deepfakes~\citep{pei2024deepfakegenerationdetectionbenchmark}.
+Deepfakes pose severe threats across multiple domains, from political manipulation~\citep{appel2022detectionofpolitical} and blackmail~\citep{Blancaflor2024deepfake} to biometric fraud~\citep{Wojewidka2020TheDT} and compromising trust in legal processes~\citep{Delfino2022DeepfakesOT}.
+Furthermore, they have become tools for sexual harassment through the creation of non-consensual explicit content ~\citep{KoreanDF, Deepfaked, ViceDF}.
 Given the widespread accessibility of diffusion models, the scale of these threats continues to grow, underscoring the urgent need for robust defense mechanisms to protect individuals, institutions, and public trust from such misuse.